Paul Simpson (footballer): England U20

-Carlisle United
+Return to Carlisle United

 On 23 February 2022, Simpson returned to former club Carlisle United as manager until the end of the 2021–22 season.
 In similar circumstances to his first spell with the club, the Cumbrian side found themselves in the League Two relegation zone in 23rd position at the time of his appointment.
 Simpson turned the club's form around and after five wins from seven matches across the month of March, Simpson was nominated for the league's Manager of the Month award, losing out to Bristol Rovers' Joey Barton, a team that Simpson's side had beaten at the end of the month.
 On 27 April 2022, having confirmed Carlisle's League Two status for the following season, Simpson signed a permanent three-year contract with the club.
+In the following season, Simpson led Carlisle to a 5th place finish, qualifying for the play-offs.
+After a win against Bradford City in the semi-final, Carlisle won the 2023 play-off final at Wembley, defeating Stockport County on penalties.
+This was the first win for Simpson at Wembley in six attempts.

+Following a disastrous 2023–24 season that saw Carlisle immediately relegated back to League Two, Simpson was sacked by Carlisle on 31 August 2024 following three defeats in their first four league matches.

+Jamaica (Assistant Coach)

+In March 2025, Simpson was named as an assistant with the Jamaica senior national team.
+Simpson left Jamaica in June 2025 and joined Atlanta academy in August 2025.

 Personal life

+He completed at degree in Sport Science at Manchester Metropolitan University.

 Simpson temporarily stepped down from his coaching role at Bristol City in July 2021 while receiving treatment for kidney cancer.

-Paul's son, Dom Simpson, is a professional actor currently playing the role of Elder Price in the Book of Mormon at the Prince of Wales Theatre (London's West End).
-His son Jake Simpson is also a former professional, now head of performance at League Two side Stockport County.
+Paul's son, Dom Simpson, is a professional actor who plays the role of Christian in Moulin Rouge at The Piccadilly Theatre, and has previously played Elder Price in the Book of Mormon at the Prince of Wales Theatre (London's West End).
+His son Jake Simpson is also a former professional, formerly head of performance at Carlisle United until 31 August 2024.